swcarpentry-ja/carpentries-coc/topic_folders/communications/resources/comms-strategy.md

 #### Google Groups
 Many of The Carpentries Google Groups are now lists on [TopicBox](https://carpentries.topicbox.com/latest).

-Recommendations:
-- Identify lists that are idle and/or have been moved, reach out to the community about decommissioning the groups, and look into archiving past threads and making them available in a way that would be easy to reference in various TopicBox lists.
-- Actively manage remaining private Google groups (which cannot be private in TopicBox

 #### Slack
 [The Carpentries Slack](https://swcarpentry.slack.com/) is used to receive immediate feedback from community members.
 Channels are driven by community members (e.g. initiatives) and Core Team (e.g. project related).
 Due to the primarily community driven approach to Slack, some channels fall idle while others remain active.
 A comprehensive approach to weeding channels that are idle for greater than one year will be taken.
 The approach will be communicated to the community and feedback will be solicited on the channels to be weeded before they are delisted.